beego/beedoc/en-US/module/logs.md

   Params:

-	- reconnectOnMsg If reopen connection everytime or not, false by default.
+	- reconnectOnMsg If reopen connection every time or not, false by default.
 	- reconnect If auto connect or not, false by default
 	- net connection type: tcp, unix or udp
 	- addr net connection address